 The course provides an overall review of the most current phlebotomy practices and procedures with an emphasis on the most important competencies.
 A large variety of application exercises, videos, quizzes, and exams give plenty of practice taking tests and will ensure successfully completion of any California CDPH-LFS Approved National Phlebotomy Exams.

 Seeking to obtain California State certification as a CPTI are required to complete the Advanced Course only.
 We recommend however that both courses are completed.
 The National exam required by the State of California includes information covered in both the Basic and Advanced Didactic courses.
 No externship is required.
-However, these individuals will be required to provide a completed California experience document signed by an MD or Laboratory Director.
+However, these individuals will be required to provide a completed California experience document signed by a Laboratory Director/MD, DO, CLB.
 Experience must involve on the job experience on real patients (not during a training program of any kind).

 Seeking to obtain California State certification as a CPTI are required to complete both the Basic Didactic and the Advanced Didactic courses.
 No externship is required.
-However, these individuals will be required to provide a completed California experience document signed by an MD or Laboratory Director.
+However, these individuals will be required to provide a completed California experience document signed by a Laboratory Director/MD, DO, CLB.
 Experience must involve on the job experience on real patients (not during a training program of any kind).
 To the extent that the Basic Course provides preparation for the Advanced Course it is recommended that all persons qualifying on the basis of experience complete both Basic and Advanced courses and in that order.

 Including LVN's, CNA's, EMT's, PCT's and others may expand their scope of practice by obtaining certification as CPTI.

 Most national certifying agencies accept California Approved Didactic training as partial fulfillment of prerequisites for taking their phlebotomy certifying exam.
 Please contact the National Certification agency directly with questions you may have.
 You will find a list of California State approved testing agencies on the CDHS-LFS website.